hanfak/topics-to-learn/other/software-engineering.md

 # Software Engineering

+## Software

+- software controls what computers do.
+- Since there are an unlimited number of things that computers can do, there are an unlimited number of software programs developed for various kinds of computing tasks.
+-  all software programs share some commonalities in how they are created and how they run on computers

+## What?
 - It is different to other forms of engineering.
 - It is about designing and making something that is soft, not hard.
 - Soft is about easily changeable thing.